-The Company has a line of credit from the Federal Home Loan Bank ("FHLB") of Topeka, Kansas to use for liquidity or to match-fund certain long-term fixed rate loans.
-The Company's assets, including residential first mortgages of \$838.3 million, are pledged as collateral for the borrowings under the line of credit.
-As of December 31, 2020, the Company had the ability to draw up to \$651.3 million on the FHLB line of credit based on FHLB stock holdings of \$555,600 with no advances outstanding.
-In addition, the Company had a revolving line of credit with another financial institution with the ability to draw up to \$10.0 million with no advances outstanding.
-This line of credit had a variable rate based on prime rate minus 25 basis points and matured in the third quarter of 2020.
+BancFirst has a line of credit from the FHLB of Topeka, Kansas to use for liquidity or to match-fund certain long-term fixed rate loans.
+BancFirst's assets, including residential first mortgages of \$860.8 million, are pledged as collateral for the borrowings under the line of credit.
+As of December 31, 2021, BancFirst had the ability to draw up to \$672.2 million on the FHLB line of credit based on FHLB stock holdings of \$651,100 with no advances outstanding.
+In addition, BancFirst has a \$25.0 million line of credit with another financial institution that is an overnight federal funds facility.
+Pegasus Bank also has a \$20.0 million line of credit with another financial institution that is an overnight federal funds facility.

-(11) JUNIOR SUBORDINATED DEBENTURES
+(11) SUBORDINATED DEBT

 In January 2004, the Company established BFC Capital Trust II ("BFC II"), a trust formed under the Delaware Business Trust Act.
 The Company owns all of the common securities of BFC II.
 In February 2004, BFC II issued \$25 million of aggregate liquidation amount of 7.20% Cumulative Trust Preferred Securities (the "Cumulative Trust Preferred Securities") to other investors.
 In March 2004, BFC II issued an additional \$1 million in Cumulative Trust Preferred Securities through the execution of an over-allotment option.
-The proceeds from the sale of the Cumulative Trust Preferred Securities and the common securities of BFC II were invested in \$26.8 million of 7.20% Junior Subordinated Debentures of the Company.
-Interest payments on the \$26.8 million of 7.20% Junior Subordinated Debentures are payable January 15, April 15, July 15 and October 15 of each year.
+The proceeds from the sale of the Cumulative Trust Preferred Securities and the common securities of BFC II were invested in \$26.8 million of 7.20% Junior Subordinated Debentures are payable January 15, April 15, July 15 and October 15 of each year.
 Such interest payments may be deferred for up to twenty consecutive quarters.
 The stated maturity date of the \$26.8 million of 7.20% Junior Subordinated Debentures is March 31, 2034, but they are subject to mandatory redemption pursuant to optional prepayment terms.
 The Cumulative Trust Preferred Securities represent an undivided interest in the \$26.8 million of 7.20% Junior Subordinated Debentures and are guaranteed by the Company.

 During any deferral period or during any event of default, the Company may not declare or pay any dividends on any of its capital stock.
 The Cumulative Trust Preferred Securities were callable at par, in whole or in part, after March 31, 2009.